|About Burning Books|

-The Burning Books imprint has produced thirty books and numerous audioworks, often with co-publishers including the University of Iowa International Writer’s Program, West End Press, Archer Fields, East-West Cultural Studies, Frog Peak Music, Zerx Press, and High Mayhem.
+The Burning Books imprint has produced thirty-three books and numerous audioworks, often with co-publishers including the University of Iowa International Writer’s Program, West End Press, Archer Fields, East-West Cultural Studies, Frog Peak Music, Zerx Press, and High Mayhem.
 Seven books were made in collaboration with typographer Kathleen Burch between 1983 and 1994.

-New Book: Twice Through the Maze by Michael Sumner & Sumner Carnahan
+Featured Book: Twice Through the Maze by Michael Sumner & Sumner Carnahan

 Burning Books author/artist/collaborators include John Cage, Yoko Ono, Laurie Anderson, Robert Ashley, Joan La Barbara, Steina, Woody Vasulka, Arakawa, Madeline Gins, the Out Of Context Ensemble, Theater Grottesco, et al.